Humboldt-WI/blog/content/research/information_systems_1819/test.md

 ## Text Classification with Hierarchical Attention Network

-Contrary to the most text classification implementations, HAN also considers the hierarchical structure of documents (document - sentences - words) and includes an attention mechanism that's able to find the most important words and sentences given the whole contexts, whereas other methods only return importance weights resulting from previous words. <br>
+Contrary to the most text classification implementations, HAN also considers the hierarchical structure of documents (document - sentences - words) and includes an attention mechanism that's able to find the most important words and sentences given the whole contexts. whereas other methods only return importance weights resulting from previous words. <br>
-Summarizing, HAN tries to find a solution to these problems, previous works did not consider:
+Summarizing, HAN tries to find a solution to these problems previous works did not consider:

 * Not every word in a sentence and every sentence in a document is equally important to extract the main information from the document.

 * To extract the main information in changing contexts, it is not enough to work with the single information of each word, but to get the context of all sentences and word interactions.

 In this way, HAN performs better in predicting the class of a given document. <br>